EmilHvitfeldt/smltar/docs/04_stemming.md

 #> Document-feature matrix of: 9,642 documents, 135,570 features (99.5% sparse).
 ```

 We reduced the number of word features by many thousands, although the sparsity did not change much.
 Why is it possibly helpful to reduce the number of features?
-Common sense says that reducing the number of word features in our dataset so dramatically will improve the performance of any machine learning model we train with it, *assuming that we haven't lost any important information by stemming*.
+Common sense says that reducing the number of word features in our data set so dramatically will improve the performance of any machine learning model we train with it, *assuming that we haven't lost any important information by stemming*.

 There is a growing body of academic research demonstrating that stemming can be counterproductive for text modeling.
 For example, @Schofield16 and related work explore how choices around stemming and other preprocessing steps don't help and can actually hurt performance when training topic models for text.
 From @Schofield16 specifically,